hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/inazigram.md

 * File Hash (SHA-256): d3d80d736245674492327ca0315488ea9ddc670278f84e52daca313751344526
 * Blog: https://www.welivesecurity.com/2017/03/09/new-instagram-credentials-stealers-discovered-google-play/

 This malware application aims to steal instagram social account information from the user.
 A fake web phishing page is shown to the user on application launch.
-The malware developer steals the users instagram credentials when the user attempts to login.
+The malware developer steals the users instagram credentials when the user attempts to login (an observed behavior, as the phishing site was down).

 ## Signature
 ---